ongyx/sandboxrepo/README.md

 Q: I thot that Libterm has a package manager already?

 A: Read the point under user-submitted software.

-Q: Will I get credited for any software I upload to this repo?

-A: Defintely!
-You also should put credits in your code as a good habit.

 Q: Who is sandman for?